 • Wrist-hand orthoses

-During your first visit at Orthotics & Prosthetics Services, an orthotist will conduct a complete evaluation, looking at your medical history and talking about your activities.
+During your first visit at Orthotics & Prosthetics + Bionics Services, an orthotist will conduct a complete evaluation, looking at your medical history and talking about your activities.
 He or she will take measurements and may take an impression, if necessary.